robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 The main difference is that
 remote servers' :code:`run_keyword` method must have optional third argument that gets the kwargs specified by the user.
-The third argument must be optional because, for backwards-compatibility reasons, the Remote library only passes kwargs to it when they have been used in the test data.
+The third argument must be optional because, for backwards-compatibility reasons, the Remote library passes kwargs to the :code:`run_keyword` method only when they have been used in the test data.

 In practice :code:`run_keyword` should look something like the following Python and Java examples, depending on how the language handles optional arguments.

 .. sourcecode:: python